 Frequently Asked Questions (FAQ)

-A. As we are a competition promoting the participation of girls and non-binary students in the STEM field, we are only accepting girls and non-binary students as entrants in the Major Challenge.
-This means that boys can still register for the Science Challenge and participate in Minor Challenges as well as submit entries, however cannot enter the Major Challenge.
+A: The Science Challenge is only accepting girls and gender-diverse students as entrants in the Major Challenge.
+This means that boys can still register for the Science Challenge and participate in Minor Challenges, however they cannot enter the Major Challenge.